Why the Tires Were Recalled

 - The DOT Number (this is on the sidewall of the tire)

-Why Choose The Ammons Law Firm LLP for Your Tire Defect Complaint
+Why Choose The Ammons Law Firm for Your Tire Defect Complaint

 If you or someone you love has been injured because of a tire defect, you may be able to file a claim and recover any and all damages you have had to endure.
-Our Houston tire defect attorneys at The Ammons Law Firm LLP have dedicated themselves to helping victims of defective tires hold manufacturers accountable and receive compensation for their losses.
-Based in Texas, we help individuals throughout the entire United States and offer free consultations to everyone.
+Our Houston tire defect attorneys at The Ammons Law Firm have dedicated themselves to helping victims of defective tires hold manufacturers accountable and receive compensation for their losses.
+Based in Texas, we help individuals throughout the entire United States and offer free consultations to help you learn your rights under the law.